-CONSUMPTION
+CONSUMPTION & INVESTMENT

 This topic is a good example of the way that macroeconomic thinking has changed since the late 1970s.
 Until then, the life-cycle hypothesis and permanent-income hypothesis were dominant.
 After the inflationary shocks of the 1970s, Hall (1978) applied the theory of rational expectations to consumption, and produced the Rational Expectations Permanent Income Hypothesis (REPIH).
 However, this theory suffers from a number of empirical problems (notably, excess smoothness and excess sensitivity, as discussed in Deaton, 1992).
-Romer (1996) presents a readable introduction to this topic, see also Burda and Wyplosz (1997) and Mankiw (1997) for background material.
+Romer (1996) presents a readable introduction to this topic, see also Burda and Wyplosz (2001) and Mankiw (2003) for background material.
 You are strongly recommended to read Muellbauer (1994).
 Attfield, Demery, and Duck (1985) and Begg (1982) look at the impact of rational expectations on consumption.
 You may also wish to look at the articles in the Oxford Review of Economic Policy issue of Summer 1994.
-Backhouse (1991) outlines some other UK evidence.
+Although the main focus this week is Consumption, please also read some of the material on investment.

 - i.
 The Life-Cycle Hypothesis and the Permanent-Income Hypothesis. - ii.
 Consumption under uncertainty and the REPIH. - iii.
-The Euler Equation With Quadratic Preferences. - iv.
+The Euler Equation with Quadratic Preferences. - iv.
 Excess smoothness and excess sensitivity. - v.
 The interest rate and saving. - vi.
 The effect on consumption of precautionary saving, credit constraints & asset prices. - vii.
 The UK saving rate in the 1980s. - 2.
 Essay